 The format of an online system of publication is the ideal medium for representing the complexity and dynamics of European communicative and transfer processes.
 The different forms of presentation – surveys, basic elements and focus elements – and their organisation into a modular structure enable nuanced contextualisation.
 In addition to this multi-layered structure, EGO articles are directly connected via hyperlinks.
 The aim of these connections is to expose the so far unknown concentrations of communication in European history, inspire new transcultural research in the various disciplines and thereby promote a more dynamic understanding of European history.
 The versatile search function allows users to put together their own "history of Europe" which corresponds to their individual interests.

 The change in media undertaken by European History Online challenges the concept of multi-volume published surveys, which, as a rule, must wait 20 to 50 years for a new edition.
-This dynamic form of publication corresponds to the dynamic understanding of Europe: the articles can be updated every two years and the system can be extended by new articles in order to keep up with new developments in the research.
+This dynamic form of publication corresponds to the dynamic understanding of Europe: the articles can be updated and the system can be extended by new articles in order to keep up with new developments in the research.
 Older versions of an article will remain accessible.

 European History Online also primarily uses linear, textual presentations of narrative and analysis in order to portray transfer processes in the European history.
 In addition, EGO combines different types of media in a – new – interpretative context.
 Moreover, EGO makes maximum use of the internet's multi-media potential.
 Images and audio and visual clips illustrate not only the topic being described, but also narrate their own histories of transfer and enable new interconnections.
 EGO's transdisciplinary approach is also to a large degree a product of the images, graphics, maps, tables, film clips and audio samples linked to the different textual contributions.
 This network exists, on the one hand, via internal links to elements published within EGO and, on the other, via links to external images, textual sources and biographical data digitalised or published elsewhere, as well as – in the notes – scholarly literature and other academic resources online.
 The dynamic EGO system thereby brings together and groups thematically the range of international online resources on European history.